 7 Out of This World Summer Day Trips to Take in Idaho

-Summer is officially here and that means it’s the perfect time to get out of the house do a little exploring.
+Summer is the perfect time to get out of the house do a little exploring.
 There are certainly no shortages in Idaho when it comes to adventures, especially if you only have a day or two.
 While there are all types of day trips you can plan, these seven quick and inexpensive day trips offer beauty, history, and lots of excitement.
 If you’re looking to spice up your summer, be sure to add the following best day trips in Idaho to your schedule.